 Skamania, Wahkiakum, and Garfield Counties had the highest rates of 18-24-year-old voter turnout in the August Primary Election.

-2018 and earlier midterm year primary election 18-24-year-old voter turnout data are unavailable for comparison.
+2018 and earlier primary election voter turnout data is unavailable for comparison.

 Below: Chart of 18-24-year-old voter participation in the 2022 August Primary.